Article body copy

 The modern world can feel like a trap sometimes.
 A seemingly simple act, like saving a fish, can backfire.
 But the opposite approach—doing nothing and leaving nature to its own devices—is no solution either.
 As the climate warms, fish habitat is bound to clash with society’s growing need for water.
 If freshwater fish have a hope of surviving in the wild, humans will have to play some supporting role.
 On the west coast of North America, with its recurring droughts and dwindling water supply, that means managing watersheds more rigorously to ensure that fish are never left high and dry.

 Oddly, the vilified dams of the past could help with that.
-“In this new Anthropocene era that we’ve entered into, ironically enough, some of the watersheds with dams are going to do better because they’re human-managed,” says Tanis Gower, a biologist at the Vancouver, BC–based Watershed Watch Salmon Society.
+“In this new Anthropocene era that we’ve entered into, ironically enough, some of the watersheds with dams are going to do better because they’re human-managed,” says Tanis Gower, a biologist at the Vancouver, British Columbia–based Watershed Watch Salmon Society.
 In some watersheds, dams holding water back in times of plenty will ensure a consistent flow during times of droughts.
 This will be critical for freshwater fish to survive in British Columbia where 63 percent of people live in water-stressed regions with groundwater supplies already maxed out, a 2019 Watershed Watch report found.
 In the face of a dwindling water supply, the nonprofit advocates for setting minimum flow requirements across BC waterways and managing each watershed on a case-by-case basis, rather than keeping the blanket laws in effect now.
 This individualized approach feels like a step forward from the past.
 It recognizes that every river and its resident salmon are unique and have their own story to tell.

 Bernhardt stands up to her knees in the cool water of Robertson River.
 Instead of hauling the coho to her van a kilometer down the road and then into Bear Lake, she decides to release them in a deep pool that has collected around the pilings of a bridge near the lake.
 The autumn rain is only a few days away; the river will rise soon and release the coho from their puddles.
 Thankfully, 2020 was a better, wetter summer for the coho of Robertson River.